Political Gadgets home Individual Politician Summary

 Voted for

-mandatory minimum sentences for certain offences a character test for Australian visas capping the indexation rates for HECS-HELP debts increasing surveillance powers maintaining or increasing defence spending increasing the cost of humanities degrees
+increasing support for rural and regional Australia capping the indexation rates for HECS-HELP debts increasing surveillance powers mandatory minimum sentences for certain offences maintaining or increasing defence spending a character test for Australian visas increasing the cost of humanities degrees

 Mixed / less clear

-increasing parliamentary scrutiny of laws increasing freedom of political communication increasing accessibility of government data and documents suspending the rules to allow a vote to happen (procedural) ending indexation on student debt (vocational and tertiary) protecting citizens' privacy speeding things along in Parliament (procedural) procedural fairness expanding public funded dental care
+increasing freedom of political communication increasing parliamentary scrutiny of laws increasing accessibility of government data and documents suspending the rules to allow a vote to happen (procedural) protecting citizens' privacy speeding things along in Parliament (procedural) ending indexation on student debt (vocational and tertiary) public transport closing the gap between Indigenous and non-Indigenous Australians procedural fairness expanding public funded dental care

 Voted against